dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Other/Other_pipelines.rst

 Other Pipelines
 ===============

-The modular nature of CGAP pipelines and repositories allows for open-source contribution and the addition of other algorithms and pipelines on top of our current offering.
-These pipelines can begin from final output or intermediate files of our current pipelines and provide additional analyses to extend the standard base, upstream, or downstream CGAP Pipelines.
+The CGAP Pipelines are modular and organized in a repository structure that enables open-source contribution and the streamlined integration of new algorithms and pipelines.
+These additions can build upon our current offerings starting from the final output or intermediate files of our existing pipelines and adding additional analyses.
+This flexible approach allows for continuous improvement and expansion of the capabilities of CGAP Pipelines.

 .. toctree::
    :maxdepth: 2